-If Example 2-4 is synthesized, it results in a design that is functionally identical to Example 3-20 and Example 2-2.
-It keeps the test bench as similar as possible to Example 2-2, rather than use the C++ cout operator to output the results to a file, the built-in ap_int method .to_int() is used to convert the ap_int results to integer types used with the standard fprintf function.
+If C++ Arbitrary Precision Integer Types is synthesized, it results in a design that is functionally identical to Standard Types and Advantages of C Arbitrary Precision Data Types.
+It keeps the test bench as similar as possible to Advantages of C Arbitrary Precision Data Types, rather than use the C++ cout operator to output the results to a file, the built-in ap_int method .to_int() is used to convert the ap_int results to integer types used with the standard fprintf function.